seL4/docs/FrequentlyAskedQuestions.md

 kernel, so this now also has sound execution-time bounds.
 Unfortunately, we can only do a sound analysis on relatively dated processor cores (ARM11, which is an ARMv6 core) as ARM no longer publishes latency bounds for instructions.

-More importantly, we have developed a new scheduling model that supports the kind of temporal isolation that is required for supporting mixed-criticality systems.
-This is presently in a separate branch (the RT branch), which is the recommended starting point for any project that requires real-time properties.
+We should be able to repeat this for open RISC-V processor implementations, stay tuned.

 We are actually not convinced that running an RTOS in a VM is necessarily the way to go, although that somewhat depends on your circumstances.
 In general, you’ll better off running RT apps in a native seL4 environment.

+More importantly, we have developed a new scheduling model that supports the kind of temporal isolation that is required for supporting mixed-criticality systems.
+This MCS model is presently in verification and is being merged into mainline as verification progresses We strongly recommend basing any new project on the MCS model, irrespective of whether it requires real-time properties.

 ## What is formal verification?
  Formal software verification is the